NEED DRAWINGS OR SPEC SHEETS?

 Bollards can be used with other traffic control devices such as speed bumps, curbs, clearance bars, portable and permanent signs directing traffic near building entrances, parking areas and crosswalks.
 Plated bollards are only as strong as the bolts they are fastened to, so they should not be used in areas where a speeding vehicle could cause damage.
 Plated bollards are fine for interiors, pedestrian areas and bike paths.

-There are many types of bollards, including those made of wood and cement, but most are now made of steel.
-For interior use, plated bollards are normally used because the weight and speed of vehicles is low.
+There are many types of bollards, including those made of wood and cement, but most are now made of steel pipe.
+For interior use, plated bollards (bolted to the floor) are normally used because the weight and speed of vehicles is low.
 For exterior use, buried bollards made of Schedule 40 steel pipe are recommended as a minimum.

 Removable bollards are made in many different styles that allow restricted access to an area.
 Most are manual systems where you unlock the bollard and remove it from the base.